doctorviolence/HouseIt-2.0/README.md

 To-do:

-- Write controller tests, fix security layer (debug: bad credentials)

-- Add new, more specific exception handling
+- Re-structure service and controller/rest endpoints + tests

+- Improve exception handling in service layer, as well as response handling at rest endpoints

+- Begin work on React client...